sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 #### `/healthz` (GET)

-This endpoint returns `ok` if the agent is active and connected to a Sensu backend and `sensu backend unavailable` is the agent is unable to connect to a Sensu backend.
+This endpoint returns `ok` if the agent is active and connected to a Sensu backend; if the agent is unable to connect to a backend, this endpoint returns `sensu backend unavailable`.
 For example:

 {{< highlight shell >}}
 curl -s http://127.0.0.1:3031/healthz